laravel/docs/blade.md

 <a name="using-attributes-slots-inside-the-class"></a>
 #### Using Attributes & Slots Inside The Class

 Blade components also allow you to access the component name, attributes, and slot inside the class's render method.
-However, in order to access this data, you should return a Closure from your component's `render` method.
-The Closure will receive a `$data` array as its only argument:
+However, in order to access this data, you should return a closure from your component's `render` method.
+The closure will receive a `$data` array as its only argument:

     /**
      * Get the view / contents that represent the component.